wintera71/BEACO2N-Modules/README.md

 5. You now have your own editable copy of the notebook

 # Learning Objectives
+The lessons aim to build both practical data literacy and scientific understanding.
+The general learning objectives are:

 1. Students will gain introductory experience with Python programming and data science tools, including:
    - Importing, cleaning, and working with raw datasets.
    - Performing data operations and calculations.